 The USB microphone SHOULD be an easy, plug and play recording solution.
 Unfortunately, as many of you have discovered, there can be significant problems setting up a USB microphone on Windows 10.
 In particular, many people report very low recording volumes with USB microphones.
-At the time of writing, this is still an ongoing issue.
+However, this issue can easily be solved.

 [This content may contain affiliate links.
 For more information, read our disclosure policy here.]